Electrostasy/dots/hosts/phobos/README.md

   fileSystems."/state".options = [ "subvol=state" "noatime" "nodiratime" "compress=zstd" "ssd" ];
 }
 ```
-Additionally, the bind mount paths were detected erroneously, and I had to change
+The bind mount paths were detected incorrectly, and I had to change
 them from `device = "/state/state/etc/nixos";` to `device = "/state/etc/nixos";`
 for both `/etc/nixos` and `/var/log` bind mounts.

 You may also need to add `neededForBoot = true;` to the `/var/log` and `/state`
-mounts, in my case the Pi would not be able to mount `/var/log` without this,
+mounts, in my case the Pi would not be able to mount `/var/log` without both of them
-and would just be stuck in the stage 1 load.
+set to that and would just be stuck in the stage 1 load waiting for the mount or
+user input to override.

 Optionally, I use `depends = [ "/state" ];` for the `/var/log` bind mount as well,
 to ensure its dependency is mounted first, but it's probably unnecessary.